frobnitzem/psik_api/README.md

 2. Setup a psik\_api config file.
 This file is a key-value store mapping machine names to psik config files
    -- one for each scheduler configuration.

-   Be careful with the `psik_path` and `rc_path` options here.
-These paths must be accessible during the execution of the job, and on the host running psik\_api.

    Note that the `PSIK_CONFIG` environment variable does not influence the server running `psik_api`.